Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 Chanonry Point

 One of the most popular activities at Chanonry Point is to watch the Moray Firth dolphins playing in the water.
-They can be seen all year, but the best time is during the rising tide when the dolphins chase the fish into shore.
+They can be seen all year, but the best time of day is during the rising tide when the dolphins chase the fish into shore.

 The best place to see them is on the stone beach behind the lighthouse or if you want to get really close, you can take boat trips out on the water.
 Dolphin Spirit leaves from Inverness, whilst North 58 Sea Adventures and Dolphin Trips Avoch leave from nearby Findhorn and Avoch respectively.